Peter Aufschnaiter: Capture and Tibet

-From then on Aufschnaiter played an important role in Tibet.
+From then on Aufschnaiter played a collabrorative role in Tibet.
 Employed by the government he helped plan a hydroelectric power plant and a sewage system for Lhasa and started first attempts at river regulations and reforestation in the area.
 He also looked into improving the quality of seeds.
 With Harrer he charted the first exact map of the capital city.
 His archaeological findings led to a correspondence with the scholar Giuseppe Tucci.
-His extensive work is described in Heinrich Harrer's Seven Years in Tibet and Harrer's autobiography Beyond Seven Years in Tibet: my life before, during and after.
+His work is described in Heinrich Harrer's Seven Years in Tibet and Harrer's autobiography Beyond Seven Years in Tibet: my life before, during and after.
 Aufschnaiter's own book, Eight Years in Tibet, includes many of his own photographs and sketches.

 In October 1950 the advance of the Chinese People's Liberation Army to Lhasa forced Aufschnaiter and Harrer to join the caravan of the Dalai Lama when he retreated to the Chumbi Valley bordering Sikkim and India.
 Harrer proceeded to India, but Aufschnaiter stayed at Gyantse and left Tibet only 10 months later.
 Harrer's book, Seven years in Tibet states that, "On 20 December 1950, Peter left Lhasa.
 Heinrich Harrer had already left for southern Tibet in the middle of November, finally leaving the country in March 1951.
 But Aufschnaiter wanted to stay in Tibet as long as possible, and in fact remained another ten months. (...) at this time he was on the south-western frontier of Tibet.
 On the way there he visited the monastery of Rongphu, which the Chinese had not yet destroyed, and from there climbed, alone, as far as No. 1 camp on the northern ascent route to Everest."

 He arrived in Nepal in 1952 where he worked as a cartographer and then in New Delhi, for the Indian Army.
-In 1955, he first-ascended Ronti (6063 m) in the Garhwal Himalaya together with Canadian George Hampson in pure alpine style.
-He eventually obtained a Nepalese passport which allowed him access to many restricted remote areas and he discovered valuable early Buddhist frescos.
+In 1955, he first-ascended Ronti (6063 m) in the Garhwal Himalayas, together with Canadian George Hampson in pure alpine style.
+He eventually obtained a Nepalese passport which allowed him access to many restricted remote areas and he discovered valuable early Buddhist wall paintings.
 Aufschnaiter spent most of his remaining years in Nepal, working as an agricultural engineer.
 At first he worked for Swiss Technical Aid.
 From 1956 on he held a position as an agriculture expert for the United Nations Food and Agriculture Organization.

 Death

 Aufschnaiter returned to Austria much later in life and died in Innsbruck in 1973 at the age of 73.
 He is buried at Kitzbüheler Bergfriedhof, Austria.

 Only very late in his life, the introverted Aufschnaiter began writing memoirs but did not see them published.
 After his death, the manuscript was first in the possession of mountaineer Paul Bauer.
 Finally it was edited and published by Tibet scholar Martin Brauen of the Museum of Ethnology at the University of Zurich.

-In the 1997 film Seven Years in Tibet, Aufschnaiter, who was portrayed by David Thewlis, falls in love with the local tailor Pema Lhaki, and marries her.